fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-4/assignment-4.md

 3) A png image showing your visualization interface.
 I might use your screenshot to link your web page in the course notes, so please make sure to have a good screenshot.

 4) A web page hosting your visualization interface.
+The web page should be publicly accessible.

 5) A ~5 minute presentation, presenting your visualization interface.
 For the presentation, you should present your interface, interactions and findings, **without** relying on a Powerpoint presentation.
 In other words, for your presentation you should simply open the webpage hosting your visualization (see task 1) and present it live.